When They Kick At Your Front Door:

 Dynamics

+I'm not used to the Dressing Room Atmosphere being only Very Good.
+I need to move Ben Pope and Gareth O'Keeffe in the new year.
 I never got an email about it but Derek McLeish moved up to the Influential Players level of the Dynamics pyramid.

 ---------- October 2021 Dynamics